serenity-is/docs/tutorials/movies/generating_code_for_movie_table.md

 ## Serenity Code Generator (ASP.NET Core)

+> These steps applies only to ASP.NET Core version, not ASP.NET MVC version.

 As ASP.NET Core has cross-platform support, .NET Core version of Sergen also needs to run in OSX / Linux / Windows.
 Thus, its UI is currently console based.